Did you come here from a link on another website? See page bottom for latest version of this page.

 Rent or buy ski equipment? exits. (http://www.youtube.com/watch?feature=player_detailpage&v=kEh4ghSch9E)

-Within each lesson-level, when all elements are performed consistently, advancement to the next lesson-level may be recommended by the instructor; otherwise the instructor must recommend retaking the lesson-level.
-Thus, only when a student has mastered all the elements of a lesson-level, say lesson-level 5, is one called a Level 5 skier and is then ready to take the lesson-level 6, In private lessons, however, adherence to level standards and/or the sequence in mastering them is up to the student and the lesson-levels may be completely ignored if desired.
+Within each lesson-level, when most elements are performed consistently, advancement to the next lesson-level may be recommended by the instructor; otherwise it is to the student's interest for the instructor to recommend retaking the lesson-level.
+Thus, only when a student has mastered most of the elements of a lesson-level, say lesson-level 5, is one called a Level 5 skier and is then ready to take the lesson-level 6, In private lessons, however, adherence to level standards and/or the sequence in mastering them is up to the student and the lesson-levels may be completely ignored if desired.
 Even so, the elements within each lesson-level are generally useful to advance skills most effectively and efficiently.

 website for these.
 Also see there virtual Certified Pins that may be earned for